tjpranic/PathUtility/README.md

 Usage
 -----------

-NOT: This project was coded using Eclipse 4.4
+NOTE: This project was coded using Eclipse 4.4

 Build into an executable JAR and run.